 The ‘Serenity Prayer’ was mentioned several times about … ‘accept the things you cannot change, the courage to change the things you can and the wisdom to know the difference.’
 When we do not have influence or control in a situation, we can change our attitude!
 Also mentioned was gratitude whereby when people are consciously grateful for what they have in their lives; the challenges then seem more manageable.
 Mindfulness also comes into play with resilience.
 When we stay present in the day (and in the moment), we have a better ability to deal with things.
 The past is done and dusted so we can’t change it and the future has not happened yet; we can only influence what is happening right now.

 Resilience is a skill and like any other skill, can be learned, developed and strengthened.
 I really loved what one of our regular participants suggested to develop resilience.
-They suggested to “smile lots, laugh often, dance frequently and continue to breath”.
+They suggested to “smile lots, laugh often, make some Animal puns and jokes to make people smile, dance frequently and continue to breath”.
 What a great attitude and approach, particularly the dancing bit!!

 Point to Ponder: What can you do today to strengthen your resiliency skills?
 What needs to happen for you to be able to re-frame a challenge or tough situation into something more positive and make it more manageable?